 The respondent is a 34-year-old man from Tunisia who was pushed back two times from North Macedonia to Greece on the 23rd of April 2022 together with two other Tunisian men of 26 and 27 years old.
 This report refers to the first pushback.
 The second pushback happened later that day.

-The officers arrived in a car and asked the transit group for their documents.
+The officers arrived in a car and reportedly asked the transit group for their documents.
 When they mentioned that they did not have documents, the officers reportedly brought them to a police station (either the Border Police Station, or the Gevgelija Police Station).
 The respondent explained that they did not stay long at the police station and supposedly waited for other officers to arrive who would bring them to a ‘camp’.
 According to the respondent, the police officers said that they would give them “to the military”.
 However, he was not sure if the officers who picked them up were in fact military.
 In addition, the respondent could not remember what the uniforms of the officers who apprehended him looked like.
-He did remember having seen a dark blue insignia which he said was of the North Macedonian police (see below).
+He did remember having seen a dark blue insignia which he said was of the North Macedonian police.

 “I asked for asylum, they don’t care.
 They said, ‘Go to Greece, Greece is in Europe, this is where you ask for asylum, not here in Macedonia’.”

 At the ‘camp’, the respondent explained that they had to give their personal information which included their first and last name, country of origin, and age.
 Additionally, their fingerprints were taken.
-They were not provided with a translator, nor with any food or water.
-The respondent expressed to the officers that he wanted to seek asylum, which was subsequently denied.
-He also asked to meet with the social worker and/or the lawyer that he knew were often present at the ‘camp’ upon which the officer reportedly laughed and said, “it’s not your lucky day, they are off, holiday”.
-That particular weekend the pushback took place was during the Orthodox Easter weekend, which might also be the holiday the officer was referring to.
+They were reportedly not provided with a translator, nor with any food or water.
+The respondent expressed to the officers that he wanted to seek asylum, which he said was denied.
+He also asked to meet with the social worker and/or the lawyer that he said he knew were often present at the ‘camp’ upon which the officer reportedly laughed and said, “it’s not your lucky day, they are off, holiday”.
+The particular weekend that the pushback took place was during the Orthodox Easter weekend, which might also be the holiday the officer was referring to.